 Text display with 1,600 ultrasonic atomizers, controlled by voice recognition system.
 This display writes any words spoken into an intercom using pure water vapour.
 The atomizers are typically used for cold water humidifiers.
-In Manchester the system is set to recognize different accents in the English language from single words to full sentences.
+The artwork uses AI speech to text algorithms to transcribe whatever is being said, from single words to full sentences.

 Flag Beacon (2019)

 Robotic light beacon, controlled by voice root mean square power.
 A point of light rotates around the room in exactly one minute.
 The intensity of the dot is inversely proportional to the volume of the participant’s voice.
 After releasing the intercom button an echo is heard from past recordings.